 CBD is one of the fastest growing trends in America, but it’s also surrounded by a lot of confusion.
 Many people still associate CBD with weed because both marijuana and CBD are derived from the hemp plant.
 However, CBD contains little to no THC (less than 0.3%) and provides a plethora of health benefits, all while keeping the user from “getting high.”
-In addition to helping with anxiety, depression, stress, and muscle pain, CBD is also used for sleep benefits.
+In addition to helping with uneasiness, overthinking, and muscle discomfort, CBD is also used for sleep benefits.
 In this article, we’ll be going over how CBD is derived, how CBD works in your body, and ultimately, how CBD is useful for sleep.
 Let’s begin!

 What Is CBD?

 Before you can truly appreciate CBD, you have to understand what it is, and how it gets to the form you use it (capsules, edibles, creams, tinctures, etc.).
 Let’s start with the basics.

 The hemp plant contains hundreds of unique compounds, including ones that have been closely studied over the course of several decades for their therapeutic properties.
 CBD has been used all the way back in the ‘60s, as an alternative to marijuana.
 Over 80 different types of cannabinoids have been discovered and are in use today.
 These cannabis compounds are the elements used in supplements that make CBD products easy to use and enjoy.
 CBD is readily accessible across the US, legal for everyday use, and you don’t need a prescription to acquire them.
 However, you should exercise caution when traveling with certain types of CBD (like hemp flowers), as they resemble marijuana and can cause issues if you are ever stopped by the authorities in your area.